impratikjaiswal/asn1Play/CONTRIBUTING.md

 > causing the bug, and potential solutions (and your opinions on their
 > merits).

-## Feature requests

-Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.

 ## Pull requests

 **Please ask first before starting work on any significant new features.**

 It's never a fun experience to have your pull request declined after investing a lot of time and effort into a new feature.
-To avoid this from happening, we request that contributors create [a feature request](https://github.com/impratikjaiswal/asn1Play/discussions/new?category=ideas) to first discuss any new ideas.
-Your ideas and suggestions are welcome!
+To avoid this from happening, we request that contributors create a [features requests](#feature-requests) to first discuss any new ideas.

 Please ensure that the tests are passing when submitting a pull request.
 If you're adding new features to this project, please include tests.